Call to Book a Survey on 0203 740 6629

-If you have concerns regarding rising damp, woodworm problems, dry & wet rot or other maintenance problems, then we can provide answers and solutions.
+If you have concerns regarding rising damp, woodworm problems, dry rot and wet rot or other maintenance problems, then we can provide answers and solutions.
 Peter Cox is the market leader in property preservation of both domestic and commercial buildings, and we can help repair your property with our trained surveyors and technicians.

 We have a number of accreditations for our services and are a member of the Property Care Association (PCA), giving you peace of mind that we are a business you can trust.
 Despite being a national company we operate out of local branches, using surveyors in your area.